-Factors that may affect our ability to commercialize our product candidates on our own include recruiting and retaining adequate numbers of effective sales and marketing personnel, persuading adequate numbers of physicians to prescribe our product candidates and other unforeseen costs associated with creating an independent sales and marketing organization.
-Developing a sales and marketing organization requires significant investment, is time-consuming and could delay the launch of our product candidates.
+Factors that may affect our ability to commercialize our product candidates on our own include recruiting and retaining adequate numbers of effective sales and marketing personnel, educating adequate numbers of physicians on the benefits of our product candidates and other unforeseen costs associated with creating an independent sales and marketing organization.
+Developing a sales and marketing organization requires significant investment, is timeconsuming and could delay the launch of our product candidates.
 We may not be able to build an effective sales and marketing organization in the United States, the European Union or other key global markets.
 If we are unable to build our own distribution and marketing capabilities or to find suitable partners for the commercialization of our product candidates, we may have difficulties generating revenue from them.

-We face substantial competition, which may result in others discovering, developing or commercializing products before or more successfully than we
+We face substantial competition, which may result in others discovering, developing or commercializing products before or more successfully than we do.

 The development and commercialization of new drug products is highly competitive.
 We face competition with respect to our current product candidates and will face competition with respect to any product candidates that we may seek to develop or commercialize in the future, from major pharmaceutical, specialty pharmaceutical and biotechnology companies among others.
-We compete in the segments of the pharmaceutical, biotechnology and other related markets that develop immunotherapies for the treatment of cancer including divisions of large pharmaceutical and biotechnology companies of various sizes.
+We compete in the segments of the pharmaceutical, biotechnology and other related markets that develop immunotherapies for the treatment of cancer.
+There are other companies working to develop immunotherapies for the treatment of cancer including divisions of large pharmaceutical and biotechnology companies of various sizes.
 Some of these competitive products and therapies are based on scientific approaches that are the same as or similar to our approach, and others are based on entirely different approaches.
 Potential competitors also include academic institutions, government agencies and other public and private research organizations that conduct research, seek patent protection and establish collaborative arrangements for research, development, manufacturing and commercialization.